 These General Examination Regulations will enter into force on 1 March 2018, but at the latest on the day after the publication of the German-language original as an Official Notice of Rhine-Waal University of Applied Sciences.

-Note: These Examination Regulations entered into force on 10 June 2022.
+Note: These regulations entered into force in their present version 8 June 2024.

 Annex 1: Data privacy regulations for conducting online examinations

 The following provisions apply to online examinations, in particular those relying on video conference tools: